Compounded Semaglutide Cost in 2026: The Honest Breakdown

 Quick Answer

-Compounded semaglutide costs $149 to $399 per month in 2026 through US-licensed telehealth providers, depending on the form (sublingual or injection), the provider, and the commitment tier.
+Compounded semaglutide costs $179 for the first month and $249 to $399 per month after in 2026 through US-licensed telehealth providers, depending on the form (sublingual or injection), the provider, and the commitment tier.

 Compounded preparations are not FDA-approved as final products.
-The active pharmaceutical ingredient is FDA-registered.
+The active pharmaceutical ingredient meets United States Pharmacopeia (USP) standards.
 The price difference reflects production cost, not lower quality at accredited pharmacies.

 2026 Compounded Semaglutide Pricing (Real Numbers)